Leoniepopken/SBA/README.md

 ### Want to contribute?

-Its simple!
+It's simple!
 Open a new Pull request.
-If you are not familliar with github, write us per WhatsApp :)
+If you are not familiar with github, write us per WhatsApp :)

 ### Have questions?